nvm-sh/nvm/README.md

 Where you can `ping 8.8.8.8` while you can't `ping google.com`

-This could be simply be solved by running in your root directory:
+This could be simply be solved by running this in your root directory:

   ```sh
   sudo rm /etc/resolv.conf